jiaqi-g/squirrel/README.md

-A simple web crawler and some NLP utilities.
+A simple web crawler and some NLP utilities